 Salamander Trust is delighted to work with many partners around the world, through our Stepping Stones International Community of Practice, through our research and through our global advocacy work.

-In particular we have four official partners.
+In particular we have six official partners.
 These are as follows, in alphabetical order:

 Salamander Trust is registered in the UK with the Charity Commission, registration number 1143381.
 We are also registered with Companies House, registration number 06734362.